Man stabbed to death over 'banku' in Gushiegu

-A 25-year-old tipper truck driver, Iddrisu Yakubu has been stabbed to death at Nayilifong in the Gusheigu Township of the Northern Region, Friday February 24, 2017.
+A 25-year-old tipper truck driver, Iddrisu Yakubu has been stabbed to death at Nayilifong in the Gushiegu Township of the Northern Region, Friday February 24, 2017.

 The suspect, Ziblila Ibrahim alias Bulubulu is in the grips of the Gushiegu district police command.